Lowest Common Factor Of 12 And 16

 This relationship provides a useful way to calculate the LCM if the GCD is known, or vice versa.

 Historically, the study of multiples and factors dates back to ancient civilizations.
 The Greeks, particularly the Pythagoreans, were deeply interested in numbers and their properties.
 While they may not have explicitly defined the term "lowest common factor" in the way we understand it today, their work on number theory laid the groundwork for many concepts we use today.
-Euclid's Elements, written around 300 BC, contains many propositions related to divisibility and multiples, which are fundamental to understanding the LCM.
+Because of that, euclid's Elements, written around 300 BC, contains many propositions related to divisibility and multiples, which are fundamental to understanding the LCM.
 Over the centuries, mathematicians from various cultures have continued to explore and refine these concepts, leading to the development of efficient methods for finding the LCM of any set of numbers.

 12 = 2^2 * 3 16 = 2^4